dfki-ric-underactuated-lab/torque_limited_simple_pendulum/hardware/testbench_description.md

 #  Hardware & Testbench Description
 </div>

 The `/hardware` directory contains all information about the hardware that is used to built the simple pednulum test bench, including a bill of materials, step files of the CAD model along with wiring diagrams for the complete set up as well as the CAN bus.

-Further specifications are noted below or can be found within the documentation under the respective topics.
+We additionally uploaded all CAD files to grabcad.com.
+You can use the 3D viewer from their webiste to diplay the 3D model directly within your browser: [grabcad.com/simple_pendulum](https://grabcad.com/library/simple_pendulum-1)

 <div align="right">
 <img width="800" src="../hardware/simple_pendulum_CAD.png">